-The SPS and SEA believe that staffing decisions should offer students the teachers who can best help them meet their learning goals, promote excellent teaching and allow resources to be expended where they have the highest educational value.
-The SPS and SEA also believe that school staff should have a meaningful role in the decisions that affect them.
+SEA and SPS believe that staffing decisions should offer students the teachers who can best help them meet their learning goals, promote excellent teaching and allow resources to be expended where they have the highest educational value.
+SEA and SPS also believe that school staff should have a meaningful role in the decisions that affect them

-Each year Seattle Public Schools and the SEA agree to staffing processes for certificated non-supervisory staff that include specific goals.
+Each year SEA and SPS agree to staffing processes for certificated non-supervisory staff that include specific goals.
 Staffing dates and details will be agreed upon each year taking into consideration the budget situation and the following goals:

-- 1. Advertise vacant positions as early in the Spring Staffing process as possible. - 2.
-Maximize opportunities for regular employees who are displaced or transferring to apply for advertised positions (Phase 1). - 3.
+- 1. Advertise vacant positions as early in the Spring Staffing process as possible.
+Title I schools are able to advertise and hire their positions as early as possible.
+Similarly, schools with special education and hard to fill positions are also able to advertise and hire for those positions as early as possible. - 2.
+Maximize opportunities for regular employees who are displaced or transferring to apply for advertised positions (Internal Only). - 3.
 Ensure that employees who are displaced due to school closures, program changes, and funding reductions have secured placement in available positions elsewhere in the district prior to any outside hire. - 4.
 Prudently manage the displacement pool. - 5.
 Identify shortage areas such as special education early and offer contingency contracts. - 6.
-Notify certificated employees of reduction in force (RIF) by early May.
+Notify certificated employees of reduction in force (RIF) by early May. - 7.
+SEA and SPS agree that hiring and retaining educators of color is a primary focus of the District's efforts to have work force equity under Board Policy No. 0030 Ensuring Educational and Racial Equity.
+See MOU, Appendix OO.